nock/nock/README.md

   })
 ```

-> Note: When using a callback, if you call back with an error as first argument, that error will be sent in the response body, with a 500 HTTP response status code.
+> Note: When using a callback, if you call back with an error as the first argument, that error will be sent in the response body, with a 500 HTTP response status code.

 You can also return the status code and body using just one function: